CAAC Flight 301: Accident sequence

 While on final approach to Kai Tak Airport, in rain with 450 m visibility, the right wing of the Hawker Siddeley Trident operating the flight clipped approach lights of Runway 31 and the main landing gear tyres hit the runway promontory, causing the right main landing gear to be ripped from the wing.
-The aircraft then became airborne and impacted the runway 600 metres further on.
+The aircraft then became airborne and impacted the runway 600 m further on.
 The aircraft then veered off the runway to the right and diagonally crossed the grassed runway strip surrounding it.
 The nose and left main landing gear then collapsed and the aircraft slid over the parallel taxiway and into Kowloon Bay.

 The cockpit was cut off and the rest of the aircraft was intact.
 Attempts were made by divers to get to the cockpit where the flight crew were stationed but were unsuccessful, the cockpit crew were injured by the impact but autopsies showed that the cause of death was from drowning.